LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 ## Service Binding

 Now you need to attach our application to your service.
-Cloud Foundry calls this ‘service binding’, and provides a connection between the two.
+Cloud Foundry calls this ‘service binding’, and provides a network connection between the two.
+This also removes the need for us to manually define and configure our database urls.

 `cf bind-service cheese-mvc cheese-mvc-db`